bytesharky/btrfs_snap/readme.md

 ```

 ### 4. Automated Deployment (Recommended)
-Use `btrfs_snap_service.sh` for one-click installation of systemd services to achieve:
+Use `btrfs_snap.sh` for one-click installation of systemd services to achieve:
 - Automatic creation of boot-type snapshots on system startup
 - Automatic creation of hourly-type snapshots every hour